devrose04/jupiter-rewards/README.md

 # Jupiter Rewards

-A Solana program for distributing rewards to Jupiter token holders.
+A Solana program for distributing rewards to Jupiter token holders using the Token-2022 program.

 ## Overview